 This course is offered, by invitation, to students who wish to study for three GCSEs in Science.
-It is well suited to students who have demonstrated a keen interest and an aptitude for the subject in KS3 (It should be noted that it is not a prerequisite for the study of A level Sciences).
-The course aims to encourage students to explore, explain, theorise and model in Science, develop a critical approach answer practical related questions.
+It is well suited to students who have demonstrated a keen interest and an aptitude for the subject in KS3.
+It should be noted that it is not a prerequisite for the study of A-level Sciences.
+It encourages students to explore, explain, and model scientific concepts whilst developing a critical approach to scientific theories and evidence.
+It also helps to prepare students for further studies in science.
+The course will cover all the topics from combined science (trilogy), with the addition of extra topics from the sciences.
+Students will gain separate GCSEs in Biology, Chemistry, and Physics, with 3 separate grades at the end of the course.